pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

   - A regular method
   - A regular method that allows to pass in a `Batch` as first method parameter

-- Add methods defined on the interface are implemented in the collection classes as a proxies that call into the respective add methods of the added model class
+- Add methods defined on the interface are implemented in the collection classes as proxies that call into the respective add methods of the added model class
 - The implementation that performs the actual add is implemented as an `AddApiCallHandler` event handler in the model class.
 See the [Event Handlers](event%20handlers.md) page for more details.

 Below code snippets show the above three concepts.
 First one shows the collection interface (e.g. ITeamChannelCollection.cs) with the Add methods: